-Gunman in Florida grocery store shooting that killed grandmother and 1-year-old is identified
+Gunman in Florida grocery store shot baby first before killing grandmother, investigator says

 "We discarded any product that was impacted and we also redesigned the layout of our store," said Maria Brous, Publix Supermarkets director of communications.

 The employees impacted are being offered grief counseling, Brous said.
-The timing of the store's reopening will likely be announced Friday.
+The store will reopen at 7 a.m. on Saturday, Brous told CNN.